lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

 	onCount[ch] = pru0_dram[2*ch];		// Read from DRAM0
 	offCount[ch]= pru0_dram[2*ch+1];

-to read from the DRAM when reseting the counters.
+to read from the DRAM when resetting the counters.
 Now, while the PRU is running, the ARM can write values into the DRAM and change the PWM on and off times.
 :ref:`blocks_pwm4` is the whole code.